Chasing Unconventional Dreams: Doing What You Came To Do

 In the beginning, I tried to justify the ballroom dance lessons by competing.
-I thought if there was a “good reason” for it, then spending the money would make sense.
-But I really just wanted to dance.
-I especially wanted to dance with someone who was excellent, a professional – and that wasn’t free!
+I thought if there was a “good reason” for it, then spending the money would make more sense.
+But in reality, I just wanted to dance.
+I especially wanted to dance with someone who was excellent, a professional.

 Eventually, after years of learning and practice, I got much better at dancing and began to teach, which offset the cost a little, but I just ended up taking more lessons with the money I earned.
 For years, I felt guilty about my dancing.
 How could I possibly spend so much money on myself – on doing something strictly for the fun of it?
 How could I put other pressing financial needs on the back burner, as if they didn’t matter?

-You see, I’m never going to stop “wasting” money on dance lessons because,…
+You see, I’m never going to stop “wasting” money on dance lessons because…

-I came to dance, not to sit on the sidelines and wonder what life would be like IF… I came to sweat, to wear out my body, to leave glitter behind peaking from the cracks in floorboards where I’ve walked… I came to face the frustration of growth and improvement.
+I came to dance, not to sit on the sidelines and wonder what life would be like IF… I came to sweat, to wear out my body, to leave glitter peaking from the cracks in floorboards where I’ve walked… I came to face the frustration of growth and improvement.
 I came to work hard for something that matters.
-I came to discover balance – that sweet spot between soft and strong, give and take, between me and you, holding and letting go.
+I came to discover the elements of balance – that sweet spot between soft and strong, give and take, between me and you, holding and letting go.
 I came to explore the boundaries of possibility.
 I came to discover what I’m really capable of.
-I came to find my own inner beauty and let it out without fear.
-I came to meet people – to get to know something about everyone… I came to touch… I came to connect with a song and a person who hears it as I do… I came to learn what makes people shine and also what makes them sad… I came to explore the human experience… I came to dance…
+I came to find my inner beauty and let it out without fear.
+I came to meet people – to get to know something about everyone… I came to touch… I came to connect with a song and a person who hears it as I do… I came to learn what makes people shine and also what makes them sad… I came to explore the emotional and physical human experience… I came to dance…

 So, I don’t really care about what happens in the end.
 If I’m penniless and homeless, at least I’ll know I did what I came here to do.
 I don’t plan on having any regrets about it.